ManyCoding/mlar/README.md

 # mlp - media library parser
-Traverses through input folder and renames albums' artwork.
+Traverses through input folder and renames albums' cover and artwork folders.
 Considers an album folder as a folder with one or more audio files (m4a, flac).
-Skips renaming if there is more than one image.

 ## Installation